PedroTelesFCUP/Beam_weaver/README.md

 ## Research-use notice

-Beam Weaver is released **for research purposes only**.
+Beam Weaver is released as open-source research software under the Apache-2.0 license.

-The code is provided as a research prototype for method development, inspection, reproducibility, and academic discussion.
-It must not be represented as validated for real-world decision-making outside research settings.

-No part of this repository should be used for clinical, industrial, regulatory, commercial, or other safety-critical purposes.
-This applies to **all** components of the project, including the reinforcement-learning models, evaluation scripts, generated outputs, and the **in-built Monte Carlo simulator**.
+It is currently intended for research and development purposes only and is not validated for clinical, safety-critical, or production use.

 ## What Beam Weaver does